TomarGunjan/CS553-DistributedAlgorithms/README.md

 ### 3. Deadlock Detection
 Deadlock detection is a fundamental problem in distributed computing, which requires determining a cyclic dependency within a running system.
-* Bracha-Toueg Algorithm: The Bracha-Toueg Algorithm is employed for deadlock detection in distributed systems.
+* Bracha-Toueg Algorithm: Employed for deadlock detection in distributed systems.
 It monitors resource allocation and process interactions to detect potential deadlocks and take corrective actions to resolve them.
 By proactively identifying and mitigating deadlocks, this algorithm enhances the reliability and availability of distributed systems.

 ## Additonal Implementations
 ### 4. Election Algorithm